gregoraubrey/100DaysofCode/README.md

 	- I am finding it slightly harder now but I am still understanding the concepts and enjoying what I am learning.

 I am enjoying learning Python, although so far I have not learned any new programming concepts.

+## Day 163
+*20230829*

+Today I learned some more Python and made a start on a Node.js and Express project just to keep my skills sharp.

+- I read some more of *Python Crash Course* in the morning.
+	- I once again found that everything was well explained and easy to pick up despite the syntactic differences (when compared to JS).
+- In the afternoon I made a start on a YouTube video titled [Learn Node.js & Express with Project in 2 Hours](https://www.youtube.com/watch?v=H9M02of22z4).
+	- I coded along and everything made sense and was working well.
+ 	- The youtuber chose to use the `require` syntax for exporting functions so I got a bit more exposure to that, since I am more used to using the newer `import` and `export` keywords.

+Today went well and it felt good to be able to jump back into Node.js and still remember how things worked without any trouble.